IHA089/termux-banner/README.md

 Termux-Banner stands out due to its simplicity and powerful customization options.
 Whether you want to display motivational quotes, important reminders, or your favorite images, Termux-Banner makes it easy.
 The seamless integration with Fish shell and the ability to render images using `termimage` adds an extra layer of sophistication to your terminal environment.

 Experience a new level of customization and personalization with Termux-Banner.
 Created by SUKH-H4CKER, this tool is designed to make your Termux experience as unique and enjoyable as possible.
 Try it today and transform your terminal interactions!

+## installation

+just type `make` for installing this in your termux